Nakilon/p5rb/README.md

 ## gem p5rb

-Wrapper and DSL to utilize the p5.js in Ruby without diving into JS.
+DSL to utilize the p5.js in Ruby without diving into JS.
 Has some sugar:
 * optional `:fill` arg to set color per operation